ApeWorX/ape/docs/userguides/testing.md

 ```

 Similarly, you can exclude sources via the CLI option `--gas-exclude`.
-The value `--gas-exclude` takes a comma-separated list of colon-separated values representing the structure similar as above, except you must explicitly use `*` where meaning "all".
+The value `--gas-exclude` takes is a comma-separated list of colon-separated values representing the structure similar as above, except you must explicitly use `*` where meaning "all".
 For example to exclude all methods starting with `DEBUG_`, you would do:

 ```bash